gihanmarasingha/rhetoric/gorgias.md

 corresponding areas of expertise that pertain to the body are gymnastics (exercise) and medicine.

 This division my seem reductive, particular as it concerns the mind, but it shows that Socrates sees statesmanship as the overarching framework for addressing the needs of the psyche.
 Philosophy, as an area of expertise, falls within this framework as the foundation for statesmanship.

-What each branch expertise aims for is what's best for the body or the mind, unlike knacks which are concerned with immediate pleasure.
+What each branch expertise aims for is what's best for the body or the mind, unlike a knack which is concerned with immediate pleasure (464e) and which "lacks rational understanding either of the object of its attentions or of the nature of the things it dispenses (and so it can't explain the reason why anything happens)" also translated as "it has no account to give of the real nature of the things it applies, and so cannot tell the cause of any of them" (465a).

-If this seems questionable, note that 'cooking' is an approximate translation of *opsopoiia*, referring to the preparation of *opson*, a 'relish' that would be served with staple cereal-based foods (*sitos*).
-By relish is meant something that provides flavour, such as cheese, meat, or fish.
-These were often considered indulgent luxuries.
+This chunk of text is dense and not easy to understand.
+I'll try to interpret this by considering the example of cooking.
+The object of its attentions is the body.
+As I understand it, Socrates' criticism is that this knack (1) has no systematic theory concerning the object of its attentions (the body), (2) has no systematic theory concerning what it provides or produces (food, pleasant tastes), and so (3) cannot explain the cause by which its actions produce the effects they do.

+I struggle with this argument.
+Certainly a cook who merely follows a recipe will not have (or need not have) an understand of the body, of the food they produce, or of why their food produces effects on the body.
+A more experienced cook will have an (empirical) understanding of how combinations of spices, say, will effect the flavour of their product.
+This could be considered a systematic theory.
+Of course, this still may not be in harmony with Socrates' idea that a *tekhne* must have the good (*to agathon*) as its aim.
+If cooking has no theory for how its methods produce the good, then it is not a *tekhne*.

 ## Glossary of Greek terms